ausdebating/constitution/constitution.rst

    #. the Committee determines the title or office within that group which shall entitle it's holder to Representative Member status.
    #. the Committee has determined the group is the best representative of a distinct institution.

       #.
-Where multiple groups wish to claim Association, the Committee shall decide which are eligible to be associated.
+Where multiple groups wish to claim association, the Committee shall decide which are eligible to be associated.

    #. the Committee has provisionally admitted the institution to membership for one year, or that institution was represented at a vote to create an unincorporated body that was registered as this Association.